ShreyasAwankar/task-3-ems-gcp/README.md

 # Employee Management System

-The Employee Management System is a simple CLI application designed to manage employee information within an organisation.
+The Employee Management System is a simple application designed to manage employee information within an organisation.
 It has four employee positions - admin, manager, developer and tester.
 It allows you to perform essential Admin tasks including adding new